WebAssembly/website/news/2025-03-27-spectec/index.md

 * Definitions (and possibly lemmata) for the Coq proof assistant,
 * A machine-readable AST that other external tools can consume.

-Viewed from above, SpecTec’s implementation is a compilation pipeline with multiple internal representations and various backends.
+Viewed from above, SpecTec's implementation is a compilation pipeline with multiple internal representations and various backends.
 The picture below shows a high-level view of it.

 ![Diagram showing a formal spec parsed into an intermediate form, then processed by multiple backends to generate docs, code, tests, and proofs, with validation via tests and external tools.](spectec.png)